What Got Students Admitted to UT Austin This Year

 The Class of 2026 results made the pattern unmistakable across the students we coached who were admitted to UT Austin.
 Strong grades and class rank were the baseline, not the differentiator.
 What mattered most was how clearly a student demonstrated readiness for their first-choice major, within an admissions process that has become far more selective and far more precise than most families realize.

-With 90,000+ applications for Fall 2026—a 24% increase, including a 48% surge in out-of-state applicants—early strategic planning is more crucial than ever.
-Success, especially in competitive majors like Business, Engineering, and Computer Science, requires a thoughtful approach starting in 9th or 10th grade.
+With 100,000+ applications for Fall 2026, early strategic planning is more crucial than ever.
+Success, especially in competitive majors such as Business, Engineering, and Computer Science, requires a thoughtful approach that begins in 9th or 10th grade.
 Students should align coursework, activities, and leadership roles with their intended major to build a compelling application.

 How Did UT Austin Evaluate Applicants This Year?